zinggAI/zingg/README.md

 ![Data Mastering At Scale](/assets/fuzzymatchingcomparisons.jpg)

-Zingg learns a clustering model to index near similar records together to avoid this problem.
+Zingg learns a clustering/blocking model to index near similar records together to avoid this problem.
 Typical Zingg comparisons are 0.05-1% of the possible problem space.

 2. Similarity Model

-Similarity model helps Zingg to predict which records are similar to each other.
+The similarity model helps Zingg to predict which record pairs match.
 Similarity is run only on records within the same block to scale the problem to larger datasets.
 The similarity model is a classifier which predicts similarity of records wchich are not exactly same, but could belong together.

 ![Fuzzy matching comparisons](/assets/dataMatching.jpg)